jajimenez/docflow/README.md

                     └── process_document   (mapped — one task per file)
 ```

-Each `process_document` task uses Docling to extract text from the PDF, splits it into
+Each `process_document` task uses Docling to extract the text of the PDF file (in
+Markdown format), splits it into chunks, generates embeddings, writes them to the
-chunks, generates embeddings, and moves the file to the `processed/` or `failed/`
+knowledge database, and moves the file to the `processed` or `failed` directory
-directory depending on the outcome.
+depending on the outcome.

 ---